DataDog/hiring-engineers/answers.md

 ### Setting the Timeboard's timeframe to the past 5 minutes

 Now that we've created our Timeboard, it's time to look at our results!
 Go back to the Events page and navigate to Dashboards -> Dashboard List.
 This is where all the Timeboards created by you and your team will be; click on the Timeboard you just made and you'll be moved to your Timeboard's page.
-The reason for why Timeboards are great for troubleshooting is that you can use the timeframe feature to select a data point and view data from before and after that selected point.
+The reason for why Timeboards are great for troubleshooting is that you can use the timeframe feature to select a data point and view data from before or after that selected point.
 Let's look at an example:

-Select the data point in your graph that you want to analyze and drag your cursor 5 minutes to the left or right.
+Select the data point in your graph that you want to analyze and drag your cursor 5 minutes (the x-axis unit of measurement) to the left or right.
 Your graph will now change to show you the data within that 5 minute timeframe.

+### What is the Anomaly graph displaying?

+In my Anomaly graph, I noticed that my data (the blue line) looks almost constant with the Anomaly function (the gray band) covering data width slightly below and slightly above our own.
+The gray band ensures that anomalies inside it is the data we normally would expect and anything that goes beyond it is anomalous.
+Note that this band is wide enough so that there is variation allowed in our data, but narrow enough so that any data that can be anomalous is shown.
+It is possible that because I chose a metric that was not fluctuating much, its data seemed very smooth and the Anomaly band's width did not have to be that wide (but it is large enough to know that if there a large number of queries at one time, it is detected and an alert is triggered).

+Anomaly detection gives users a great way to automate metric watching.
+Although the metric sample size I used in this example is really small, imagine the possibilities of being able to view and measure all the metrics you've collected over a course of months and across way more devices!
+If anomaly detection is something that you want to learn more about, please see this article [here](https://docs.datadoghq.com/monitors/monitor_types/anomaly/), which describes anomalies more in detail.

+## Monitoring Data